If you are new to Excel or just new to Excel 2010, this will show you what you will see upon opening up the program.

 The opening Excel screen is made up of a couple of key elements that are common to all 2010 Office applications – the Ribbon and the Backstage view which is accessed on the ‘File’ tab of the Ribbon

 Excel may not appear exactly as the picture above as it depends on the size of your screen.
-The top section called the Ribbon may look different you may see something like this:
+The top section called the Ribbon may should look something like this.

 It contains all of the same information but displays it differently, the icons get smaller and some of the labels saying what the icons do disappear.
 To find this information click on the little down arrows next to the icons/labels or at the bottom right hand corner of the little box they are in:

 They will open little pop-up windows or drop-down menus with lots more choices.

 The way that your ribbon displays can be customised.
 This means that the tools that you use most often will be easily to hand.
 Customising Excel is covered in our advanced Excel training course.

 This is where you need to go to do things like save, print, share.